Guide to Filing a Request for a Leave of Absence

 If you are an international student here on an F-1 Visa, as soon as you know you will need to take a LOA you must meet with International Programs to determine whether your immigration status will be jeopardized by your LOA.
 Having this information before your decide to take a LOA won't necessarily change the circumstances of your situation, but it must inform your decision.

 It’s important to keep in mind that your academic standing will remain fixed while you are on LOA.
 For example, if you are on probation, then the semester you return, you will still be on probation and will need to earn a 3.0 term GPA or higher to avoid dismissal.
-You can read about probation and dismissal, and other graduate academic policies, here.
+Read about probation and dismissal and other graduate academic policies.